Sureigh/Sureigh/README.md

 I am __interested__ in learning:
 - Anything! ✨

-I also have some basic experience messing around with frontend web design, specifically with HTML and CSS.
+I also have experience messing around with frontend web design, using HTML and CSS + common frameworks such as React, Handlebars, FluentUI, MUI, etc.

 Speaking realistically, I don't think there's much that gets in my way of learning new concepts!
 I pick up on ideas very fast, and I can apply it immediately if I can understand what I'm working with.

+Feel free to reach me at my email, or on Discord with the same handle (@seraphimsera).
+I can communicate in English, Japanese and Chinese.

+See you soon! 💖

 <!---
 TODO: Add my github pages here?

-Sureigh/Sureigh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
 --->